 School/Department Education Services

-You will be responsible for managing specific courses and be the key point of contact for students and staff.
-Responsibilities include progress monitoring, preparing timetables and course documentation, advising and guiding on University regulations and ensuring high levels of customer support and student satisfaction.
+You will be joining a friendly and supportive team and be the key point of contact for students, researchers and staff for advice, guidance and support.
+Responsibilities include the delivery of academic administration, student support and ensuring high levels of customer service and student satisfaction.

 You will be an experienced, self-motivated Higher Education administrator, with working knowledge of University Regulations, and significant experience of working in partnership with students, Professional Service Unit colleagues and academics.
 You will have excellent verbal and written communication skills, be able to prioritise and manage a high volume of work, working quickly and accurately to meet tight deadlines.
 Proven analytical, problem solving and decision-making skills are a must.

 As the UK’s only exclusively postgraduate university, Cranfield’s world-class expertise, large-scale facilities and unrivalled industry partnerships is creating leaders in technology and management globally.
 Our distinctive expertise is in our deep understanding of technology and management and how these work together to benefit the world.